 The sub-base should consist of a combination of materials, resulting in an overall stable construction that will, therefore, withstand the local climatological conditions, such as periods of heavy rains, frost, etc. The upper surface of the sub-base should not contain any sharp objects that could damage the shock pad or the backing of the artificial grass carpet.

 There are three main factors for the failure of any artificial grass base constructions:

-Drainage considerations for a large football field are very important.
-The biggest cause in the deterioration of synthetic pitches is the presence of standing water around- or beneath the pitch.
-Generally, in the case of a non-water permeable pitch, the surface water, and the water that drain through the perforated backing of the artificial grass will follow the slope to the lowest areas of the base.
+Drainage considerations for a football field are very important.
+Generally, in the case of a non-water permeable football pitch, the surface water, and the water that drains through the perforated backing of the artificial grass will follow the slope to the lowest areas of the base.
 This water needs to be let into an outlet and carried away from the pitch area.

 Artificial grass may be installed on a well-engineered asphalt base, unbounded base (compacted aggregates) or concrete.

 Asphalt base: A compacted aggregate foundation is finished off with asphalt which results in the most durable and stable base to date.
 The synthetic grass is then installed over the asphalt wearing course.
 Some sports regulations require the installation of shock pads to provide shock absorbency.
 The shock pad will be installed over the asphalt wearing course followed by the installation of the synthetic turf.
 Most asphalt bases are non-water permeable.